danwerner21/UniFLEX/README.md

 * TSC Pascal, a Compiler that compiles Pascal into machine code.
 * TSC sources for quite a number of their programs
 * TSC relocating assembler and linker
+* TSC Cobol compiler
+* TSC F77 compiler
 * a port of the FLEX debugger to UniFLEX
 * dynacalc, spreadsheet
+* dynamite, disassembler
+* a ported debugger,
+* Sculptor 4GL
-* many more programs, 4GL,
+* many more programs,
+* Introl C-compiler
+* Flex4UniFLEX, accessing FLEX disks under UniFLEX
+* various Unix V4 programs ported

 With my system in the 80s and 90's we had ported OS9 level1 to UniFLEX :-) It would run as a task.
 Also Motorola MDOS from the Exorciser was ported and would run under UniFLEX.